 torment.'

-Grab that thesaurus and rape it.
-The more methods you have of saying the same word over again will mightily improve your wordsmithing.
-Using little-known words like 'eidolon,' 'inexorable,' 'vitae' or 'etiolated' will give you a depth which not-so-darkly gothic poets will envy.
+Grab that thesaurus and ravage it.
+The more methods you employ to say the same word will mightily ameliorate your wordsmithing.
+Using lesser known words like 'eidolon,' 'inexorable,' 'vitae' or 'etiolated' will grant you depths which not-so-darkly gothic poets will envy.

 Go off about that personal angst.
-Rant in a depressingly deep way about the heartless one who left you alone and barren because you were too depressingly deep.
+Rant in a dismally deep way about the heartless one who left you alone and barren because you were too dismally deep.
 Describe the vision of the ethereal path you have chosen; make sure there's dark fog wisping through it.
 Display your broken and tattered soul for all to see.

 Occasionally stopping and reaching your arms out in the stigmata position helps stretch those creative muscles.
 Take minor everyday objects (a clock) and make them looming and malicious (a stark, cruel reminder of inevitable mortality, blank and accusing, every second drawing inexorably closer to oblivion).